 Percival Guildhouse, Rugby

-How to cite this article: Freeman, M. (2004) ‘Educational settlements’, the encyclopedia of informal education, www.infed.org/association/educational_settlements.htm.
+How to cite this article: Freeman, M. (2004) ‘Educational settlements’, The encyclopedia of pedagogy and informal education, www.infed.org/association/educational_settlements.htm.

 Mark Freeman is a Research Associate in the Department of History at the University of Hull.
 He is currently working on an ESRC-funded project entitled ‘Shareholder Democracies?
 Corporate Governance in Britain, 1720-1844’.
 His publications include: Social Investigation and Rural England 1870-1914 (Woodbridge: Boydell and Brewer, 2003).
 Royal Historical Society, Studies in History new series; and The Joseph Rowntree Charitable Trust: A Study in Quaker Philanthropy and Adult Education 1904-1954 (York: Sessions, 2004).